 In a related matter, Ms. Hamilton conducted an analysis of baseless legal opinions, trading and transfer records that resulted in the referral of a Maryland attorney to law enforcement.
 The SEC obtained a judgment and injunction against the attorney.

 In 2013, Ms. Hamilton assisted a whistleblower in referring certain matters to the Financial Industry Regulatory Authority (“FINRA”) related to a broker dealer who accepted baseless legal opinions for multiple penny stock issuers.
 Those opinions resulted in more than 1 billion shares of stock being sold into the public markets.
 The matter resulted in civil and administrative penalties and a suspension of the firm and its principal.

-In 2013, Ms. Hamilton testified on behalf of the SEC as a witness in the penalty phase of an enforcement proceeding involving stock promoters and penny stock issuers.
+That same year, Ms. Hamilton testified on behalf of the SEC as a witness in the penalty phase of an enforcement proceeding involving stock promoters and penny stock issuers.

 In 2011, Ms. Hamilton represented an investor in a matter and prepared a forensic analysis of securities law violations by an issuer, its officers, directors and auditors.
 The matter was referred to the SEC.
 The SEC issued a trading suspension of the company and the auditor was enjoined from practicing before the Commission.